How

 of dealers that do not have a shop or the switch

 a.
-Rust in the bucket (the bucket is expensive)
+Rust in the bucket (or there is a thick layer

 b.
 Bent sidecar frame